pankajsy9/flowallet_2.0/README.md

 Flocore wallet exe can be downloaded from the following link:
 	https://www.flo.cash/

-After installing flocore from the exe start the flo daemon so that the wallet service starts running in the background.
+After installing flocore from the executable start the flo daemon `flod` from the terminal so that the wallet service starts running in the background.

 Github can be installed from following link :
 	https://git-scm.com/download/linux